UUPharmacometrics/xpose4/cran-comments.md

 ## R CMD check results

 ### 1. macOS
-For macOS there was a warning when building the tar file:
+For macOS there was a WARNING when building the tar file:

 * building ‘xpose4_4.6.0.9002.tar.gz’
 Warning: invalid uid value replaced by that for user 'nobody'
 Warning: invalid gid value replaced by that for user 'nobody'

-Which seems to be because my UID on macOS is too large.
+Which seems to be because my uid on macOS is too large.
-I am not sure how to change my UID without messing lots of other things up.
+I am not sure how to change my uid without messing lots of other things up.
-I assume this Warning can be ignored.
+I assume this WARNING can be ignored.

-Otherwise we have:
+From R CMD check:

 R CMD check results
 0 errors | 0 warnings | 0 notes